tinkernels/zerossl-ip-cert/README.md

   `ZEROSSL_HTTP_FV_PATH` stands for url path, where verification content will locate.

-  `ZEROSSL_HTTP_FV_PORT` stands for listening port, as far as I know, ZeroSSL only reach 80 port of your http server.
+  `ZEROSSL_HTTP_FV_PORT` stands for listening port, ZeroSSL only reach port `80` of your http server according to use experience.

   `ZEROSSL_HTTP_FV_CONTENT` stands for validation content, ZeroSSL will check it when domain verification started.

   And a sample script for nginx can be found [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-nginx-verify-hook.sh), a sample script for caddy can be found [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-caddy-verify-hook.cmd).

-  P.S.
-When running in **Windows OS**, text lines is concatenaed with spaces in `%ZEROSSL_HTTP_FV_CONTENT%` as windows don't accept multiline variables without using magic.
+  *P.S.* When running in **Windows OS**, text lines are concatenated with spaces in `%ZEROSSL_HTTP_FV_CONTENT%`, as windows doesn't accept multiline variables without using magic.

-* **post-hook** will be called after certification downloading, and some other environment variables will be pass to it.
+* **post-hook** will be called after certification downloading, and some other environment variables will be passed to it.

   `ZEROSSL_CERT_FPATH` stands for the store path of certificate.